 - PHP 5.3: Fetcher will only run on PHP 5.3 and newer because it makes extensive use of closures and namespaces.
 There are no plans to back-port and users wishing to use Fetcher should upgrade.

-Fetcher is primarily tested on recent versions of Ubuntu (10.04 and 12.04).
+Fetcher is primarily tested on recent versions of Ubuntu (12.04 and 14.04) but is also in use on CentOS 6.
 Zivtech has published a Vagrant based development environment that ships with Fetcher and could be a good starting point for those looking to setup a new development environment for Drupal work.